joshbegley/nyt-latest/README.md

 `Villa hold an option to make Rashford's move permanent for £40million ($49.5m) in the summer.`\
 https://nytimes.com/athletic/6105124/2025/02/02/marcus-rashford-villa-transfer-manchester-united/

-**Grammy Awards Live Updates: After L.A.
-Fires, the Music Industry Gathers to Honor Top Artists**\
+**Grammy Awards Live Updates: Kendrick Lamar, Charli XCX and Beyoncé Win Early Awards**\
-`Beyoncé, Charli XCX, Post Malone, Kendrick Lamar, Billie Eilish, Sabrina Carpenter, Chappell Roan and Taylor Swift are among the nominees at a ceremony being held as L.A. works to recover from devastating wildfires.`\
+`The music industry gathered in Los Angeles to honor top artists as the city works to recover from devastating wildfires.`\
 https://nytimes.com/live/2025/02/02/arts/grammys-2025

 **The Jimmy Butler breakdown: Analyzing how the next major NBA trade domino could fall**\